• Skip to primary navigation

 iFLY CharlotteConcord

-Our vertical wind tunnel is a marvel of engineering and provides a one-of-a-kind laboratory for your students to get immersed in real world applications of STEM.
-Each iFLY STEM field trip provides an interactive presentation, live lab experiment, lab activity and flights for your participants!
-We offer programs with focus and objectives for Pre-K-College level physics and align with all state education standards.
-Minimum of 15 participants required.
+iFLY's vertical wind tunnel is a marvel of engineering and provides a one-of-a-kind laboratory for students to get immersed in real world applications of STEM.
+Each iFLY STEM field trip provides an interactive presentation, live lab experiment, lab activity and flights for your participants! iFLY offers programs with a focus and objectives for pre-K-college level physics that align with all state education standards.
+A minimum of 15 participants required.
 Please reach out for more details!
 Email: mmazzuca@iflyworld.com or Direct: 512.674.9208

 Great Wolf Lodge is North America's Largest Family of Indoor Waterpark resorts, and the ultimate destination for your next family getaway.
-Designed to capture the atmosphere of the Northwoods, our waterparks offer an amazing guest experience in a one-of-a-kind, rustically elegant setting.
+Designed to capture the atmosphere of the Northwoods, the waterpark offers an amazing guest experience in a one-of-a-kind, rustically elegant setting.
 The perfect place for families to re-connect, and create lifelong memories.
 With one of our fully-themed resort suites as your family's base camp, you can set out on your Great Wolf adventure.
-You'll likely first discover our gigantic indoor waterpark, where it's always 84 degrees.
+You'll likely first discover the gigantic indoor waterpark, where it's always 84 degrees.
 And that's just the beginning.
-Besides our waterparks, don't miss our themed restaurants, interactive arcades, full service spas (and even a version for kids!), fitness centers, and so much more.
+Besides the waterpark, don't miss the themed restaurants, interactive arcades, full-service spas (and even a version for kids!), fitness centers, and so much more.
 And with more than 10 locations coast to coast, Great Wolf Lodge is the perfect, weatherproof, year-round destination for your busy family.
-So whether your family splashes the day away in the waterpark, enjoys a delicious family meal in our restaurant, or enjoys our nightly Storytime together before calling it a night, we think you'll agree, there's no time, like a Great Wolf time.
-10175 Weddington Road Exn Concord, NC 28027
+So whether your family splashes the day away in the waterpark, enjoys a delicious family meal in our restaurant, or enjoys the nightly Storytime together before calling it a night, there's no time like a Great Wolf time.
+10175 Weddington Road Exn, Concord, NC 28027

 Pettigrew State ParkCreswell